To Meme or Not To Meme – 4 Tips to Make Them Work

 If you’re not familiar with the term, (and frankly, I didn’t know the term until a few months ago) a Meme is an image, often humorous, that you then put a funny bit of copy on it.
 Then as people see it, and chuckle, they pass it on to their friends, Pin it, post it to Facebook, and boom – viral.

 A Few Tips to Get Started

-Here’s why I like Memes as a content strategy: they’re disruptive.
+Here’s why I like working memes into corporate content: they’re disruptive.
 In this day and age, anything that disrupts the norm, shakes things up, gets you out of the ho hum, is a great strategy.
 Here are a few tips to follow if you decide to start Meming (annoying made-up term alert!)